 The National Transportation Safety Board (NTSB) is faulting deteriorated locknut inserts found in a “highly modified” World War II-era North American P-51D for the Sept.
 16, 2011, crash during the National Championship Air Races in Reno, Nev.
 The crash, which killed the pilot and 10 other people on the ground and caused and injuries to 60 other people, captured national attention and has led to evaluations of the safety of experimental aircraft and air racing, along with alterations of ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "NTSB Faults Aircraft Modifications In Reno Crash".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "NTSB Faults Aircraft Modifications In Reno Crash".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.